ghkhashayar/docs/docs/widgets/uppy.md

 ### fileStoreCallBack

-Callback to save uploaded file to disk.
+Callback to save uploaded files to disk.

 Example: just a simple save.